Gluten-Free Thanksgiving Feast

 A Family Favorite

-Savory Sausage and Pear Stuffing
+Savory Gluten Free Sausage and Pear Stuffing

-Italian sausage, fresh herbs and pears form a winning flavor combination in this gluten-free dressing, a must for Thanksgiving.
+Italian sausage, fresh herbs and pears form a winning flavor combination in this gluten-free stuffing, a must for Thanksgiving.
 It’s also great with roast pork, chicken, or wild game.
 If baked outside the turkey, it’s best when made the day before.

 2 tablespoons olive oil